wilfullyapt/ArtificialModularIntelligence/README.md

 **AMI** is built with the intention to be put on a Raspberry Pi with a monitor as an in home AI.

 **Capabilities:**
-- Timer and Reminder (builtin Datetime Headspace)
+- Timer and Reminder (builtin Coresapce Headspace)
 - Notes and List capabilities, including downloading list for on the go (builtin Markdown Headspace)
 - Finacial Assistant / Advisor (builtin Finance Headspace)
 - Media player for YouTube or Spotify (builtin Media Headspace)